ziminji/objective-c-sql-query-builder/README.md

 ### Required Frameworks

-To use these classes in an Xcode project, add the following framework:
+To use these Objective-C classes in an Xcode project, add the following framework:

 * libsqlite3.dylib